Destinations, Mexico, Travel

 You likely already know that you’ll need to purchase water as the tap water is unsafe to drink.
 Most hotels and resorts have a filtration system in place for things like brushing your teeth and making ice, but it’s best to err on the side of caution.

 Have you visited Puerto Vallarta before?
-What was your favorite part?
+What was your favorite part of your trip?

 Share this post: